 The safety of LEOTC participants is a shared responsibility between participants and providers of LEOTC.
-It is Te Tuhi’s responsibility to provide competent staff, the required health and safety equipment and the development of a general Risk Analysis Management System (RAMS) form.
+It is Te Tuhi’s responsibility to provide competent staff, the required health and safety equipment and a general Risk Analysis Management System (RAMS).

 Te Tuhi has a health and safety policy and our educator is trained in first aid.
 Te Tuhi’s health and safety policies are available on request.
 We maintain an Accident Register which is to be completed for all incidents regardless of severity.

 All teachers are required to bring a current register when visiting, and it is the responsibility of the teacher to have this accessible at all times.

 Te Tuhi is responsible for the safe compliance of the building and fixtures and how students interact within the Te Tuhi facilities.
 However all schools and teachers from the visiting school hold the overall responsibility for the safety for all children within their group.